davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

 ## Split-Brain

 Alas, outright crashes are not the only way nodes in a distributed system can fail.
-In the grand scheme of things, crashes are actually some of the cleanest, most clear-cut problems we need to worry about: a node is either alive or it is not.
+In the grand scheme of things, crashes are some of the cleaner, clear-cut problems we need to worry about: a node is either alive or it is not.
 Other kinds of faults are more insidious.

 Wind back to the point where every node was healthy and node $1$ was still the leader: